 As I mentioned before, teaching in Madrid, no matter the program, requires a lot of effort and luck.
 If you are willing to take a risk, I highly recommend trying it out.

-As always, if you have any questions about teaching abroad, please email me at Jamie@eslteacher365.com.
+If you have any questions about teaching abroad, please email me at Jamie@eslteacher365.com.